martinmoene/span-lite/README.md

 ### Provide `at()` member function
 -D<b>span_FEATURE_MEMBER_AT</b>=1
 Define this to 1 to provide member function `at()`.
+Define this to 2 to include index and size in message of std::out_of_range exception.
 Default is undefined.

 ### Provide `back()` and `front()` member functions
 -D<b>span_FEATURE_MEMBER_BACK_FRONT</b>=1